andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 *A branch that only accepts commits accepted to stabilize a version of the product ready for release.*

-==A typical release branch will copy from the current mainline, but not allow any new features to added to it.== The main development team continues to add such features to the mainline, and these will be picked up in a future release.
+<mark>A typical release branch will copy from the current mainline, but not allow any new features to added to it.</mark> The main development team continues to add such features to the mainline, and these will be picked up in a future release.
 The developers working on the release focus solely on removing any defects that stop the release from being production-ready.
 Any fixes to these defects are created on the release branch and merged to mainline.
 Once there are no more faults to deal with, the branch is ready for production release.

 ![](resources/Dev-Patterns-for-Managing-Source-Code-Branches-024.png)

 Although the scope of work for the fixes on the release branch is (hopefully) smaller than new feature code, it gets increasingly difficult to merge them back into mainline as time goes on.
-Branches inevitably diverge, so ==as more commits modify mainline, it gets harder to merge the release branch into mainline==.
+Branches inevitably diverge, so <mark>as more commits modify mainline, it gets harder to merge the release branch into mainline</mark>.

 A problem with applying the commits to the release branch in this way is that it's too easy to neglect to copy them over to the mainline, particularly as it gets harder due to divergence.
 The resulting regression is very embarrassing.